jordan-yee/kakoune-jsx-selections/README.md

 - [ ] improve ergonomics of suggested mappings

 Technical Improvements:
+- [ ] Use buffer contents to determine selections rather than file contents
 - [ ] wrap all provided commands in a module
 - [ ] only define commands for JavaScript filetype
 - [ ] investigate trade-offs between `npm link` vs published npm package strategies